mariocastrogama/VAMOOS/README.md

 - Plot of Parallel Coordinates
 - Plot of level diagram for Objective Functions
 - Plot of trade-off mosaic for Objective Functions
+- Plot of Hyper-Radial norm of Objective Functions
+- Plot of Objective Space as function of Decision Variables
 - Some additional functions useful for creating colorbars, colormaps and other stuff.